docker/docs/content/docker-hub/organization-faqs.md

 ### How can I merge organizations in Docker Hub?

-Reach out to your Support contact if you need to consolidate organizations.
+Reach out to your Support contact if you need to merge organizations.

 ### Do organization invitees take up seats?